frangucc/thenodechronbook/code_crackers.md

 | -- |
 | Add QR Codes |
 | Illustrate 1-3 technical science pages with Turing using the Axioms |

-* Axioms for Turing section should incldue: Microprocessors, CPU Design, FSMs

 | REFERENCES |
 | -- |